Marin-Friendly Garden Walks: Saving Water and Energy

 Marin-Friendly Garden Walks

 Marin Friendly Garden Walks is a partnership between Marin Master Gardeners and Marin Municipal Water District (MMWD) to provide homeowners in the utility service area with information and advice on improving their irrigation and other water use practices to help conserve Marin’s precious water resources.

-Garden Walkers have conducted 1600+ walks in the 10 years of the program resulting on a measurable 5-7% reduction the MMWD clients' water usage.
-The measure above shows annual water savings, extrapolated from data generated from 2008-2012.
-Water savings are presented in (millions) of gallons per year, compared to non-participating households of equivalent size in the same climate zones.
+Garden Walkers have conducted 1700+ walks in the 12 years of the program resulting in a measurable 5-7% reduction in the MMWD clients' water usage.
+The measure below shows overall water savings, extrapolated from data generated from 2008-2012.
+Water savings are presented in (millions) of cumulative gallons, compared to non-participating households of equivalent size in the same climate zones.
 Our research shows that the per-household water savings last no less than two years.
-We believe the savings probably last at least three years, which compounds the water savings shown above to approximately 27 million gallons (as of early 2019) over the lifetime of the program.
+We believe the savings probably last at least three years, which compounds the water savings shown below to approximately 28 million gallons (through 2019) over the lifetime of the program.

 This program has won the Marin Conservation League Ted Wellman Water Award as well as recognition from the UC State Master Gardener organization.
 The Garden Walk program is expanding throughout the UC Master Gardener system and was the focus during the Statewide Master Gardener Conference recently.

 Garden Walks don't just save water, they save energy.
 On the whole, about one-quarter of the energy used in California is to pump water from place to place.
 While that number is influenced to a large degree by the cost to pump water to Southern California, Marin county does have to pump water between various reservoirs, as no single reservoir has enough water to satisfy local demand.
 In addition, about one quarter of the water used in Marin County comes from the Russian River, which also requires pumping.